legend7278/Bookmarklets/README.md

 6. Added Breakout
 7. Updated the Edpuzzle answers hack to the latest version
 _________________________________________________________________________________________________________
-3/3/23: Fixed some stuff and added an unblocked games website
+3/3/23: Fixed some stuff
 1. Added hack that was missing
 2. Changed i-Ready menu creator name from proxyplu to sysplu
 3. Updated Blooket cheat menu to the latest version
-4. Added an unblocked games website that looks like a calculator but when you press a cetain button it takes you to a bunch of unblocked games
 _________________________________________________________________________________________________________
+3/5/23: Added an unblocked games website
+1. Added an unblocked games website that looks like a calculator but when you press a cetain button it takes you to a bunch of unblocked games